 Actually, this is more of a scanner type than a holster.
 But because the mounting is so convenient, finger-mount scanners earned a place on this list.

-They’re a good option for high-volume, fast-paced warehouses and retail settings.
+They’re a good option for high-volume, fast-paced warehouses, and retail settings.
 The scanning action is quick and it keeps both your hands free.
-Plus, you’ll really need to try hard to pull this type of a scanner off your finger, and they might come with additional holsters.
+Plus, you’ll really need to try hard to pull this type of scanner off your finger, and they might come with additional holsters.

 10. Leg-Strap Holsters